 How to Buy Treasury Bonds at Schwab

-Each bond has a "Buy" button in the left column.
-When you are ready, click the buy button to open the bond trade ticket.
-You can review the price and yield, set the number of bonds you want, and confirm your order.
+Each available security has a "Buy" button in the left-hand column.
+When you are ready, clicking the buy button will take you to the bond trade ticket for that Treasury.
+The trade ticket lets you review the price and yield information one more time, enter the number of bonds you want to purchase, and confirm your order.

 Can You Buy treasury on Schwab?